 How do I get help?

 If you suspect that you have PND, you should speak to someone as soon as you can, for example your health visitor or GP.
 You should also seek help and support from family and friends if they are available, as the more support and people you can talk to, the better.

 The main element to making a full recovery is through therapy such as counselling, psychotherapy or cognitive behavioural therapy (CBT).
-Your GP can refer you to such services.
 There is also a wealth of information, advice and support available online from the NHS and through charities such as PANDAS, Mind and NCT.
 It is important to remember that you are not alone; treatment and support is out there.

 Top tips from Priory to help you to deal with PND

 Therapy can be delivered in many different ways; here’s an outline of the therapy offered at Priory Hospital Roehampton alongside discussion points which can be used to help deal with PND.